pdebuyl-lab/tidynamics/paper/paper.md

 The benefits of using tidynamics originate in the implementation of the suitable definitions for the study of dynamical systems, in a good performance, and in its ease of installation.

+# Examples

+We show in figures 1 and 2 typical usecases that are provided as examples in the documentation of tidynamics.

+![Example computation of the mean-square displacement for a random walk and for a trajectory at constant velocity.](msd_example.pdf)

+![Example computation of the velocity autocorrelation function for a Ornstein-Uhlenbeck process [@gardiner_2004].](vacf_example.pdf)

 # Acknowledgements

-Pierre de Buyl is a postdoctoral fellow of the Research Foundation Flanders - FWO.
+PdB is a postdoctoral fellow of the Research Foundation Flanders - FWO.

 # References